GaryFerland/CloudySims/data/chianti/masterlist/README_CloudyChianti_ini.md

+## Notes

-by default Cloudy uses the Chianti species in CloudyChianti.ini when Chianti is used.
-There are other versions of the Chianiti list in this directory.
+By default Cloudy uses the Chianti species in CloudyChianti.ini when Chianti is used.
+There are other versions of the Chianti list in this directory.

 ##--Use--##